Fibrin Strand

 Ambient conditions

-HQ:NSC AFM probes with medium spring constant
+HQ:NSC AFM probes with medium force constant

 HQ:NSC14/Al BS